-MOTIONrehab Intensive Outpatient & Residential* Neurological Rehabilitation Centre at Asquith House, Morley, Leeds.
+MOTIONrehab Intensive Outpatient Neurological Rehabilitation Centres at Morley, Leeds and Hull.

 The centre includes a range of upper and lower limb robotics and virtual reality technology.
-The MOTIONrehab centre is the only location within UK with all of these particular devices, giving the clinic International Reference Centre Status for treatment, teaching and research.
+The MOTIONrehab centres are the only locations within UK with all of these particular devices, giving the clinic International Reference Centre Status for treatment, teaching and research.
 Since April 2018, MOTIONrehab have been opening their doors to other rehabilitation facilities from around the world as well as supporting NHS and privates hospitals/clinics such as Circle Health Birmingham to implement Intensive Robotics led rehabilitation to help improve neurological rehabilitation services across the UK.

 Upon accessing our centres, MOTIONrehab clients receive a detailed assessment by our team of Specialist Neurological Physiotherapists.
 MOTIONrehab centres offers its patients specialist one to one hands-on therapy from experienced and highly skilled clinicians.
-Uniquely, MOTIONrehab clients also spend time training with the robotic, sensor based and virtual reality devices individually and in groups.
+Uniquely, MOTIONrehab clients also spend time training with the robotic, sensor based and virtual reality devices.
 This allows patients to practice high repetitions of movements which is critical to neuro-plasticity and achieving better outcomes quicker than traditional hand-on therapy alone.

 The human brain is amazing!
 It is a highly organised and extremely skilled ͚computer͛ that manages and controls all aspects of human movement and behaviour.
 Scientists and clinicians have known for years that certain parts of the brain are dedicated to certain functions.
 This is especially true when it comes to movement and activities.
 We also know that the more you repeat or practice a movement the bigger the area of the brain dedicated to that movement becomes…Practise makes perfect!